 Please do not provide personal information via email to us unless it is through a secure channel (these will be marked, as secure online forms, for example).
 Remember that email messages, unless encrypted while in transit, can be viewed by other internet users.
 If you have personal information to communicate, please use the appropriate secure online form or contact the necessary party using traditional means such as phone or mail.

-If you receive an email that looks like it is from Brigham and Women’s and asks for your personal information, do not respond.
+If you receive an email that looks like it is from Brigham Health and asks for your personal information, do not respond.
 This may be a scam or “Phishing” email intended to steal your information.
-Brigham and Women’s will never request your password, user name, credit card information or other personal information through email.
+Brigham Health will never request your password, user name, credit card information or other personal information through email.